 Yes, expectations do matter, and it is essential as a business owner to live up to your contacts’ expectations.
 Unfortunately, in the competitive online world, fast responses rule the day.

 What is the standard turnaround time to send a business email response?

 Long Answer: I recommend at least within 24 hours (during business hours, of course) if at all possible.
 If you cannot respond quickly, send a note saying you will respond when you can do so in detail.

-Those who respond quickly and professionally will have the coveted opportunity to create an incontestable positive impression.
-In contrast, those who respond at their convenience may cause the Sender to wonder what delayed your response while your competitors beat you to the punch!
+Those who respond quickly and professionally will have the opportunity to create an incontestable positive impression.
+In contrast, those who respond at their convenience may cause the sender to wonder what delayed your response while your competitors beat you to the punch.

-If you are the Sender…
+If you are the sender…